mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-airgapped/index.md

 * util-linux
 * yum-plugin-versionlock

-There may be additional dependencies that need to be installed that can be found in the standard CentOS/RHEL repositories
+<p class="message--note"><strong>NOTE: The above list of RPM packages is sufficient for the default Centos 7 AMI used in Konvoy.
+There may be additional dependencies that need to be installed that can be found in the standard CentOS/RHEL repositories.</strong></p>

 The DEB packages installed by Konvoy: